Marcel Sobottka

 Marcel Sobottka (born 25 April 1994) is a German professional footballer who plays as a defender or defensive midfielder.

 Club career

 Sobottka joined Fortuna Düsseldorf in 2015 from Schalke 04.
 He made his 2.
 Bundesliga debut on 22 August 2015 against SC Freiburg in a 2–1 home defeat replacing Julian Koch after 45 minutes.

 In June 2017, he agreed to new five-year contract until 2022.

+On 15 January 2026, Sobottka signed a contract with VfL Bochum in 2.
+Bundesliga until the end of the 2025–26 season.

 International career

 Sobottka played one cap for the Germany U20 national team in a friendly against the Poland U20.